google-code-export/jaikuengine/doc/README.txt

 Contributing to the project
 ---------------------------

-We would be happy to consider any additions or bugfixes that you would like to add to the helper.
+We would be happy to consider any additions or bug fixes that you would like to add to the helper.
 Please add them as a patch, in unified diff format to the Issue Tracker at: http://code.google.com/p/jaikuengine/issues/list